 When you consider check vs. ACH costs, ACH is less expensive at about $2.01 to $4.00 for a check vs. $0.40 for an ACH transfer payment.

 All things considered, checks remain a cheap, reliable form of payment but given their lack of security and slow processing time, they are best reserved for one-off situations where recurring payments are not necessary.

 2. ACH Transfers

 ACH transfers are the most common form of payment between employers and employees (i.e. direct deposit).
-While contractors are not employees, they can be set up with one-time or recurring ACH transfers in the same way.
+While contractors are not employees, they can be set up with one-time or recurring ACH transfers in the same way to pay contractors with direct deposit.
 This is particularly convenient if you’re using software that can automate recurring payments.

 3. Credit Cards